“Looking five years forward”

 Dave Wright, CEO, Myzone

-Dave will share the initial findings on a piece of ongoing research that demonstrates the impact of engaging and motivating kids in physical activity through the use of technology.
+Dave shared the initial findings on a piece of ongoing research that demonstrates the impact of engaging and motivating kids in physical activity through the use of technology.

 14:15 - 14:30